FUB-HCC/hcds-summer-2022/README.md

 ## General Information
-Check out the slides of the first exercise for the concept and general structure of the exercises [here]().
+Check out the slides of the first exercise for the concept and general structure of the exercises [here][4].

 1. The repository contains everything related to the programming assignments we will do throughout the course.
 2. All other information (exercise slides, assignment instructions, etc.) you find in the :arrow\_right: [wiki][3] :arrow\_left:.